liferay/liferay-docs/develop/reference/articles/10-gradle/00-intro.markdown

 # Gradle

 Liferay provides plugins that you can apply to your Gradle project.
-This reference documentation describes configuration properties for Liferay's Gradle plugins.
+This reference documentation describes how to apply and use Liferay's Gradle plugins.
 The following Gradle plugins are documented in this section:

 - App Javadoc Builder
 - Change Log Builder